josdem/hugo/content/techtalk/algorithms/simple.md

 ## Most Popular in the Array
 </a>

-Assume I have an array that looks like the following: `[34 , 31, 34, 56, 12, 35, 24, 34, 69, 18]` Write a function that can determine what is the most popular in the array, in this case "34" because it is the number that appears the most often.
+Assume I have a collection with numners with: `34 , 31, 34, 56, 12, 35, 24, 34, 69, 18` Write a function that can determine what is the most popular in the array, in this case "34" because it is the number that appears the most often.

 ```java
 import java.util.Map;